 Hirahara still works tirelessly archiving, indexing and connecting people to the photos taken by her father and grandfather.
-Of the more than 2,000 images, she's been able to reach out to internees and friends and identify over 70 percent of this collection.
-About 30 percent is still not identified, and she's still reaching out to people and showing them pictures.
+Of the more than 2,000 images,

 "It's a great story.
 My father, my grandfather, would be amazed - they would never expect this to happen with something that they took so many years ago.
 But it's people's stories that I'm learning from my research, going on Ancestry.com, going to other resources and finding unique stories," Hirahara said.